fairf4x/move_quadcopter/README.md

 3. take off (either by publishing to messages to `/cmd_vel` topic or by using joystick - see the comment in `indoor_test_hector_quadcopter.launch`)
 4. publish `geometry_msgs/Point` on `/get_goal` topic

 The quadcopter should start to move towards the goal marker (visible as small green sphere in RVIZ).
+It should first adjust its altitude then rotate to face the target and start to moving towards it.

 ### Remarks
-- The `Z` coordinate is not used when navigating
 - navigation action is considered successfull by the server if the distance from the goal is less than 0.1 (see `NavigationServer::executeNavigate`)